Summer Survival Guide for Parents

 Setting up the physical environment means not leaving screens out if you do not want to give unlimited access.
 Developmentally, very few kids have the impulse control necessary to resist a screen that is out in the open.

-It’s important that you keep kids in the loop as you make plans.
-Because when you include them, they will more willingly take part in making the plan a reality.
+It’s important you keep kids in the loop as you make plans.
+Because when you include them in creating the plan, they will more willingly take part in making the plan a reality.
 Your child can also help to troubleshoot problems along the way, which is a great life skill to foster.

 It is so tempting to try to cram a year's worth of fun into summer.
-Especially after COVID when we are all aching for connection and normalcy.
-But just as important is the need to schedule in breaks and down time.
+But just as important is the need to schedule in breaks and down time, for both of you.

 This is especially true if you have a child with special needs, a learning disability or trauma.